-NOTE: Roadway projects utilizing MVRPC controlled Federal funds must be located on roadways functionally classified as Urban Collector or above or Rural Major Collector or above.
-Interactive functional classification maps can be found at: https://geospark-mvrpc.opendata.arcgis.com/pages/pes-hub
+NOTE:

-The amount of federal funds available for reimbursement for a project will be capped at the MVRPC Board approved amount.
-If during the Environmental phase of a project, issues are discovered which would unexpectedly increase the cost of the project, exceptions to the funding cap may be considered.
-It is expected that all cost estimates will be reliable, well researched, inflated to year of expenditure and not expected to increase.
+Roadway projects utilizing MVRPC controlled Federal funds must be located on roadways functionally classified as Urban Collector or above or Rural Major Collector or above.
+Interactive functional classification maps can be found at: https://geospark-mvrpc.opendata.arcgis.com/pages/pes-hub will be reliable, well researched, inflated to year of expenditure and not expected to increase.
 In addition, cost estimates must be certified by a professional engineer.
 When compiling cost estimates, please take into consideration that there can be significant costs associated with compliance to federal regulations.
 Failure to account for such costs may result in your application's approval with insufficient funds to enable the project to be realized.
 All cost overruns realized at bid opening will be the sole responsibility of the project sponsor.
 Once approved, a project's scope can not be changed without the Board's approval.